r-forge/rmetrics/pkg/timeDate/README.md

 same time zone, even if the financial centers changed day light saving times at different calendar dates.

+Class 'timeInterval', introduced in v4050.111, represents time-date intervals.
+Suitable metods are defined for manipulating them, including union, intersection, complement, set difference and other utilities.

 Package `timeDate` is part of the Rmetrics suite of R packages and is developed on R-forge at [timeDate](https://r-forge.r-project.org/scm/viewvc.php/pkg/timeDate/?root=rmetrics).